 How to do the perfect planning beforehand.

 Wherever possible, opt for a morning flight.

-You’ve probably noticed your baby grows fussier as the evening approache.
-By choosing an AM flight, you’ll also be less at risk for a meltdown and also less likely to put baby to bed past his/her bedtime once you land.
+You’ve probably noticed that your baby grows fussier as the evening approaches.
+By choosing an AM flight, you’ll also be at less risk for a meltdown and also less likely to put baby to bed past his/her bedtime once you land.